eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/a-privacy-risks-and-mitigations.md

 Attestation Providers SHALL:
 -   ensure that Users do not notice which of the methods referenced in requirement 3 is used for their PIDs, attestations, or WUAs,

--   ensure that no User action may be (depending on the User's preferences) needed for the re-issuance of new attestations.
+-   ensure that no User action is needed for the re-issuance of new attestations.

 >Note: The topic of re-issuance will be further discussed with Member States in Topic B.